These Minneapolis Star Tribune articles deliver stunning clarity to the state of my community’s mental health.

-An additional article about how this mental health crisis is impacting teachers and school performance would give a more complete picture of why our institutions are creating almost exactly what they were designed to stop.
+This mental health crisis is impacting teachers and school performance juvenile justice and criminal justice.
+This paints a more complete picture of why our institutions are creating almost exactly what they were designed to stop.

 Today’s service providers are rarely capable of adequately dealing with the level of dysfunction encountered by a large and growing number of people.

 They will fail to achieve the results they strive for until we the voters demand the core changes that will reverse these painful trends.
 These failures drive up burnout and good workers leaving the field for lack of success and very high stress (and lack of understanding appreciation from the rest of us).

 The “colossal failure” of Child Protective Services” Governor Dayton’s words upon the death of 4 year old Eric Dean after 15 largely ignored reports of child abuse

 MN Supreme Court Chief Justice Kathleen Blatz’ statement s that “90% of the youth in Juvenile Justice have come through Child Protection” and“ the difference between that poor child and a felon is about 8 years” are as true today as they were a few years ago when she said them.
 My spin on the Chief Justice’ words are that, the difference between that poor child and a preteen mother with no parenting skills, a drug problem and a violent boyfriend, is about 8 years.

 2/3 of the youth in the Juvenile Justice System have diagnosable mental health issues & half of them have multiple, chronic and serious problems.